 NOTE: To get the most actual results, it is recommended to have a diverse set of data.
 For example, people tend to buy more mobile phones month is not the best indicator of the overall picture.

 Interpreting the Change in Conversions

 The Graph below shows the comparison between the Control(C) and Variation(V1).
-The orange line denotes the Control whereas the blue line denotes the Variation.
+The orange line denotes the Control, whereas the blue line denotes the Variation.
 Initially, both the Control and Variation are at mark zero.
-As soon the inflow of visitor traffic starts, data collection begins and the conversions are tracked.
+As soon as the inflow of visitor traffic starts, data collection begins, and the conversions are tracked.
 Based on the data collected over time, the change in graph pattern could be seen.

 In the above graph, the x-axis represents the dates, and the y-axis represents the conversions.
 To identify the change between the two, let’s look at the graph pattern of June 21.
 It clearly shows the number of conversions in the Variation is well beyond the Control.
 Likewise, you can interpret the graph pattern for all other date ranges.

 You can also turn on ranges and see how the conversion rate range for variations have evolved over time.
-Ideally, the ranges become smaller over time and that should reflect in the graph.
+Ideally, the ranges become smaller over time, and that should reflect in the graph.
 If the ranges go wide, it indicates fluctuations in the data.
 If the ranges overlap, it signifies uncertainty about which variation is performing better.
-Read more about uncertainty overlap in Box Plot section.
+Read more about uncertainty overlap in the Box Plot section.

-In the Box Plot view, you can view Revenue, Revenue Per Visitor, Conversions, Conversion Rate, and Visitors as box plots to see any kind of uncertainty overlap amongst Variations and Baseline.
+In the Box Plot view, you can view Revenue, Revenue Per Visitor, Conversions, Conversion Rate, and Visitors as box plots to see any uncertainty overlap amongst Variations and Baseline.